chineduekwunife/apache-pulsar/integration/geo-replication-no-global-config-store/README.md

 ```

 - **Step 6**.
 Create Tenants and Namespaces.
 Since we don't setup a global configuration store for the clusters,
-the clusters don't share tenants and namespace policies, so you have to create the tenants and namespaces on all
+the clusters don't share tenants and namespace policies, so we have to create the tenants and namespaces on all
 clusters.

 ```